Rank of the family of elliptic curves $y^2 = x^3- 5px$: Acknowledgment

 \section{Acknowledgment}

-The author acknowledges Professor Kalyan Chakraborty for his continuous support during the preparation of this manuscript.
-He also acknowledges the support of Dr. Richa Sharma, Dr. Azizul Hoque, and Dr. Kalyan Banerjee for their constant support during the difficult time, when the author was fighting cancer.
+The author acknowledges Professor Kalyan Chakraborty and Professor Paul Voutier for their continuous support during the preparation of this manuscript.
+He also acknowledges the support of Dr. Kalyan Banerjee for his constant support during the difficult time, when the author was fighting cancer.